 On Tuesday, the restaurant offers all-you-can-eat mussels for just $32.50 per person.

 If you’re not a fan of mussels, Bungalow 8 has a range of other meals that are sure to tempt you.
 The restaurant is most famous for its seafood dishes, serving classic fish and chips and more upmarket dishes such as teriyaki salmon.

-So, if you've just arrived in the city, have got your rental car at the Sydney airport sorted out and have no idea what to see or where to go first, look no further than Darling Harbour!
+So, if you’ve just arrived in the city, have got your Sydney Airport car rentals sorted out and have no idea what to see or where to go first, look no further than Darling Harbour!

 The Sydney Visitor Centre is also located in Darling Harbour, so you can discover everything else there is to enjoy in Sydney while you’re here!